Crataco/ai-guide/guide/original.md

 [GPT-Neo 2.7B](https://cdn.discordapp.com/attachments/1042160561808482304/1088509745859670036/Screenshot_2023-03-23_10-08-45.png) | "Naive" preset with rep_penalty of 1.5 | Somehow as bad as I remember.
 It could just be the settings, though.
 [LLaMA 7B](https://cdn.discordapp.com/attachments/1042160561808482304/1087680050121429014/llama-7b-naive.png) | "Naive" preset | Naive preset plays it safe, but the responses are short.
 I notice LLaMA doesn't require repetition penalty as much as other models do; 1.0 is just fine here.
 [LLaMA 7B](https://cdn.discordapp.com/attachments/1042160561808482304/1087683927080177744/llama-7b-sphinx.png) | "Sphinx Moth" preset | The Sphinx Moth preset is the opposite: the responses are lengthy yet very risk-taking (it hallucinated websites that don't exist, but I just went with it).
 I might need to find a preset that's kind of in-between.
-[LLaMA 13B](https://cdn.discordapp.com/attachments/1042160561808482304/1091408033969623070/Screenshot_2023-03-31_10-05-27.png) | llama.cpp defaults | Unusual case.
+[LLaMA 13B](https://cdn.discordapp.com/attachments/1042160561808482304/1091408033969623070/Screenshot_2023-03-31_10-05-27.png) | " | Unusual case.
 I had to use llama.cpp and a quantized version of the model to run it on my hardware.
 So far, this one does the best job at following the character's introduction prompt (as Alice introduces herself as a fairy).
 But using llama.cpp for chat feels buggy in "interactive mode", with the bot's responses cutting off unless I press enter.
 Nonetheless, with the right interface this could be the open-source Replika killer I've been waiting on for *years.* It's good!
 [Pythia 70M Deduped](https://cdn.discordapp.com/attachments/1042160561808482304/1068266121679085649/Screenshot_2023-01-26_at_20-27-23_Gradio.png) | In screenshot | Unusable.
 [Pythia 160M Deduped](https://cdn.discordapp.com/attachments/1042160561808482304/1068267846406258849/Screenshot_2023-01-26_12-31-37.png) | In screenshot | I might've just gotten lucky with this one.
 [Pythia 410M Deduped](https://cdn.discordapp.com/attachments/1042160561808482304/1068269127808073830/Screenshot_2023-01-26_12-39-36.png) | In screenshot | I think it's getting better!